 Receivers like the DS-1489 can handle a low voltage of 0, rather that a fully RS232 compliant negative voltage level.
 Note: the idle RS232 line condition is represented by a negative (or zero) voltage.
 So, a start bit must be a positive RS232 level.
 A stop bit represents the RS232 line returning to the IDLE voltage.

+This diagram represents a single RS232 character at logic levels into or out of a UART (Universal Asynchronous Receiver/Transmitter.
+Remember that RS232 levels will be inverted.
+Time is increasing from left to right.
 At a bit (or baud) rate of 1600, each bit of the serial data is 625 uSec wide.
 There is a logic 0 start bit and a logic 1 stop bit to delimit the data.
 The mid part of the serial data is divided into 8 bits that may be either zero or 1.
 The UART interprets the first bit received (left most in diagram) as the LSB (Least Significant Bit) of the 8 bit character.
 The MSB (Most Significant Bit) is transmitted just before the stop bit.
+The complete character, including the start and stop framing bits takes 6.25 milliseconds to transmit.
+The next character transmitted may begin its start bit right after the previous stop bit is sent, allowing up to 160 characters per second to be sent. |

 The top part of this diagram shows a single 160 baud 0 bit or a 1 ALDL data bit.
 The data portion of the bit will be a positive voltage for a logic 0, or a zero voltage for a logic 1, and is represented by the area between the ALDL start (left) and stop (right) parts.
 The second waveform shows how the data stream would be interpreted by a UART set to receive at 1600 baud.
 The last two waveforms show what the UART would see for an ALDL o and 1 bit (remember the MSB RS232 bit is sent last).
+Comparing, we see that serial data bits 1 through 6 correspond to the mid part of the ALDL data bit.
+We could choose to look at serial data bit 4 - its value is the inverse value of the ALDL data bit.
+It is a simple matter to convert each received serial character into a 0 or 1 bit, and then assemble each successive 9 bits into a single 8 bit ALDL data byte. |

 The diagram above is for a fictitious 160 baud data stream.
 As mentioned, timing of the start, mid, and stop parts of each ALDL data bits varies between ECM applications.
 The C3 data stream has a shorter start bit compared to the VN data stream.
 1600 baud serial data bits are 625 uSec wide, but the C3 start bit, at 351 uSec wide, is in danger of being ignored by some UARTs.
 Additionally, 1600 baud is a non-standard rate that some software may have difficulty producing (although this is no problem for the hardware of a standard PC)

+This diagram illustrates VN and C3 data compared with both 1600 and 2400 baud serial data formats.
 Note that the 2400 baud start bit fits reasonably well into the C3's start bit.
 But also note that the VN's data bit does not mesh with the 2400 baud stop bit - A high ALDL data bit works, but a low data bit will produce a serial stop bit that will be low rather than high.
 This will cause most UARTs to report a framing error.
 This is not a fatal situation as long as the software is aware of the problem, and is coded to recover.

-Other RS232 baud rates may be appropriate for other ECMs, but it illustrates the use of a standard UART to interpret the ALDL data stream.
+Other RS232 baud rates may be appropriate for other ECMs, but it illustrates the use of a standard UART to interpret the ALDL data stream. |

 As mentioned, RS232 signals are inverted compared to the bit streams seen by a UART.
 A GM ECM produces a data signal at either a 12 Volt (SES/CEL style level) or 5 volt level (TTL/CMOS levels) that must be inverted and converted to RS232.
 One simple scheme is to feed the ALDL data into a single transistor level converter that inverts the data to produce a pseudo RS232 level (varies between 12 Volts and 0).
 This is connected to the receive data line of a serial device to be processed by a UART.

 As noted above, standard RS232 signals varies between a negative voltage less than about 3 volts and a positive voltage grater than 3 volts.
 Most RS232 receivers however will work quite satisfactorily if the voltage varies between 0 volts and some figure greater than 4 volts.
+The circuit [ref 2] shown here serves two functions:

 Note that Q1, D1 and R3 are not necessary if only 160 baud ALDL data is to be read.
-However, if the faster (and bi-directional) 8192 baud ALDL data stream is to be read, then the complete circuit as shown here is required.
+However, if the faster (and bi-directional) 8192 baud ALDL data stream is to be read, then the complete circuit as shown here is required. |

 Here are some links to 160 baud ALDL software that uses the serial port techniques described in this article.